-Consequently, it is important to actually sit down, and talk with somebody, and get everything in writing, says Bob Arrington, CCO, founder and president of Arrington Funeral Directors in Jackson, Tennessee, and treasurer of the National Funeral Directors Association (NFDA).
+Consequently, it is important to sit down, and talk with somebody, and get everything in writing, says Bob Arrington, CCO, founder and president of Arrington Funeral Directors in Jackson, Tennessee, and treasurer of the National Funeral Directors Association (NFDA).
 "Sit down and talk to somebody face to face and eye to eye," Arrington advises.
-"Tell them what you want and how want to do it, and listen to them tell it back to you.
+"Tell them what you want and how want to do it and listen to them tell it back to you.
 That way, everybody is on the same page."

 Request an Itemized Price List

 The FTC's Funeral Rule requires all funeral providers to give customers an itemized general price list of their goods and services at the first, face-to-face meeting, or when the customer asks for it.
-The itemized list ensures that you know all of the available products and services and their costs.
+The itemized list ensures that you know all the available products and services and their costs.
 The funeral home must also provide you with an itemized list of the cost of all caskets and outer burial containers it offers.
 Frank Dorman of the Federal Trade Commission's (FTC) office of public affairs says that the funeral home can provide this information in one of several ways, says.